Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * High Resolution: 1/5/10/30 second(s) – Higher cost
 * Important: Accepts metric data points two weeks in the past and two hours in the future

+#### Retention Periods

+CloudWatch metrics are retained for *15 months* with the following retention periods:

+* Custom, subminute metrics are aggregated to minute metrics after 3 hours.
+* One-minute metrics are aggregated to 5-minute metrics after 15 days.
+* Five-minute metrics are aggregated to hourly metrics after 63 days.
+* Hourly metrics aggregates are discarded after 15 months.

+!!! note

+    While the default metrics retention period is 15 months, the retention of logs in CloudWatch is **indefinite**.

 ### CloudWatch Logs

 * Log groups: arbitrary name, usually representing an application